getsolus/help-center-docs/packaging/building-a-package/en.md

 In order to utilise the build system, you must first set up a configuration file that has your packager details.

-This file lives in the `.solus` folder of your home directory.
+This file lives in the `.solus` or `.config/solus` folder of your home directory.
 You will need to create the `.solus` folder as well as the inner `packager` file.
 Inside the packager file, you need two keys, `Name` and `Email`.
 This is used when generating the machine file so that the packager details are stored within the resulting binary package.

 ``` ini